alexandru-uta/alexandru-uta.github.io/index.md

 <p>I am an assistant professor at <a href="https://liacs.leidenuniv.nl">LIACS, Leiden University</a>, working in the Computer Systems group led by Harry Wijshoff.

-<p>I am a postdoctoral researcher in the <a href="http://www.cs.vu.nl/en/research/computer-systems/index.aspx">Computer Systems
+<p>Previously, was a postdoctoral researcher in the <a href="http://www.cs.vu.nl/en/research/computer-systems/index.aspx">Computer Systems
 Section</a> at the Department of Computer Science of the Vrije Universiteit Amsterdam.
 Currently, I am working in the
 <a href="https://atlarge-research.com">Massivizing Computer Systems Group</a>, led by prof.dr.ir. <a href="http://www.ds.ewi.tudelft.nl/~iosup/">Alexandru Iosup</a>. </p>